MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/universal-resource-scheduling.md

 The Search Resource Availability API for requirement groups, and Create Requirement Group Bookings API creates the booking records for requirement groups.

-- Use the <b>Search Resource Availability for Requirement Group</b> API to return available resources slots when searched with requirement groups.
+- Use the **Search Resource Availability for Requirement Group** API to return available resources slots when searched with requirement groups.
-- Use the <b>Create Requirement Group Bookings</b> API to generate booking records for these requirement groups using the available resources slots.
+- Use the **Create Requirement Group Bookings** API to generate booking records for these requirement groups using the available resources slots.

 At a high level, you pass the details of a requirement group to the API and retrieve a list of available resources and timeslots.
 This is helpful for self-scheduling scenarios where a user wants to query availability, or for portal scheduling scenarios where a customer wants to view availability of desired resources from a web site or app.